Pistol Mitralieră model 1963/1965: Service

 During the 1980s, the United States Army acquired a number of AIM md.
-63s from an unidentified nation which had received Romanian military aid; these were used to simulate AKMs by its opposing force (OPFOR) units during training exercises.
+63/65s from an unidentified nation which had received Romanian military aid; these were used to simulate AKMs by its opposing force (OPFOR) units during training exercises.
 The AIM md.
-63s were also used by the United States Marine Corps for weapons familiarization courses.
-The Provisional Irish Republican Army (IRA) used AIM md.
-63s during the Troubles; these were apparently received as military aid from Libya.
-Following the official cessation of hostilities in Northern Ireland, the rifles continued to be used by republican dissidents in attacks such as the Massereene Barracks shooting.
+63s were also used by the United States Marine Corps for weapons familiarization courses during the Iraq War.